Help ensure the success of your Asian market research study by learning how to avoid common traps that can affect data quality and study timing.

 Elaine Detosil (pictured), Senior Manager of APAC was interviewed by dataSpring editors recently and shares her perspective on some common survey misconceptions about running market research surveys in Asia and shares tips on how to run a high-quality study in the region.

 Misconception #1: If a methodology works, stick with it.

 Clients often fall into the trap of using one method for all their research studies because it has proven to provide a good result or because of price.
 While consistency is important, it is just as important to use different approaches depending on the study objectives, region or sample criteria.
 Some targets, particularly more niche audiences, are potentially less suited to an online methodology and so do not offer any cost efficiency.
 It is important to work with your sample supplier to determine the right methodology for your target.

 Misconception #2: Nationally represented samples are easily attainable online.

 While in many countries the online population closely mirrors national characteristics, in general, the Asian online population skews younger with higher income and education levels.
 In this case, assigning hard quotas is not practical, so when appropriate, we recommend soft quotas to ease up the data collection process.

 First is providing generic specifications for multi-country studies.
 We still receive specs for things like income and education that are based on European or US standards, which are often not appropriate in Asian markets.
 In these cases, we always confirm whether the client needs a direct conversion or is looking for a local market equivalent.

-Second is localization of sample criteria and quotas.
-We have received target requests that are simply not in synch with the market.
+Second is the localization of sample criteria and quotas.
+We have received target requests that are simply not in sync with the market.
 For a recent online study, we were asked to find non-Facebook users, which was not practical due to the nature of the online sample population available.
-Another example is targeting meat eating consumers in Muslim countries.
+Another example is targeting meat-eating consumers in Muslim countries.
 It is imperative that researchers take into account the regional and cultural differences of the population when developing analysis and sample plans.